aremmiw/ksync/README.md

 * [SQLite](https://www.sqlite.org/)
 * [cJSON](https://github.com/DaveGamble/cJSON)

+You may need to run `ldconfig` as root before starting `ksync`.

 ## building
 Change `DB_PATH` in `config.h` to where you want the SQLite database file to be.
-The user running `ksync` should have permissions to that path.

 Run `make` which will output a FastCGI executable `ksync`.

 ## usage
+Make sure that the user running `ksync` has permissions to `DB_PATH`, and that the directory exists.

-lighttpd and Apache will be able to use `ksync` directly.
+lighttpd and Apache can create a Unix socket for `ksync` without needing any additional programs.
+The webserver user will need permissions to the socket directory.

 Example lighttpd config
 ```
+# The fastcgi module must be enabled, check your lighttpd config
 fastcgi.server = (
   "/ksync" => ((
     "bin-path" => "/path/to/ksync",
-    "socket" => "/var/run/ksync.sock",
+    "socket" => "/var/run/lighttpd/ksync.sock",
     "check-local" => "disable",
     "max-procs" => 2,
   ))